KalvinChua/Jotex-BC-eInvoice/MyInvois_LHDN_Proposal.md

 2. The e-Invoice extension automatically validates customer TIN and populates required fields.
 3. System generates UBL 2.1 compliant JSON structure with all mandatory fields.
 4. Document is digitally signed using JOTEX P12 certificate through Azure Functions.
+5. Signed document and LHDN-ready payload are returned to Business Central.
-5. Signed document is submitted to LHDN MyInvois API with proper authentication.
+6. Business Central submits the signed document to LHDN MyInvois API.
-6. System tracks submission status and provides real-time updates.
+7. System tracks submission status and provides real-time updates.
-7. Comprehensive audit logging captures all actions and system responses.
+8. Comprehensive audit logging captures all actions and system responses.
-8. Users can monitor invoice status through integrated dashboards and receive notifications.
+9. Users can monitor invoice status through integrated dashboards and receive notifications.

 The solution supports all LHDN document types and ensures complete compliance with current regulations.